-In today’s competitive economy, strong customer communication has become one of the most valuable assets for any Iraqi business.
-Whether it’s a retail shop in Basra, a logistics company in Baghdad, or a service provider in Erbil, how a company communicates with its customers directly shapes its reputation, trust, and long-term success.
+Customer communication has emerged as one of the most prized resources of any business in the Iraqi economy in the latter-day world, which has turned into a competitive economy.
+It can be a shop in Basra, a logistics company in Baghdad or a service provider in Erbil, but the direct interaction of a company with its customers is what determines its reputation, trust and future success.

 1. Communication as the Foundation of Business Growth